 The position of the head you want to replace has to be similar to the head you are going to copy.
 This will get you the most natural result.
-You can bend and distort a flat surface in Photoshop but that doesn’t work for a human face.
+You can bend and distort a flat surface in Adobe Photoshop but that doesn’t work for a human face.

 It’s impossible to make it look natural when the difference is too big.

 In this example, I’ll swap heads between two photos I took in India.
 Both have the same evening light.